 USAID improves natural resources management through integrated activities that strengthen regulation and enforcement; bolster the GOM and its partners’ ability to plan, manage, and conserve Malawi’s forests, fresh-water lakes, and wildlife; and increase the supply and create demand for cleaner energy and technologies.

-- Since 2017, USAID has helped to bring close to 700,000 hectares of natural forests in 12 forest reserves under improved natural resources management, providing livelihood benefits to more than 56,000 beneficiaries around these forest reserves.
+- Since 2017, USAID has helped strengthen management of close to 700,000 hectares of natural forests in 12 forest reserves, providing livelihood benefits to about 56,000 local residents.

 - Through Power Africa, USAID supports effective clean energy procurement strategies that added almost 154 megawatts of private sector solar energy.
 Another 50 megawatts will be added by 2024 from the Malawi-Mozambique Interconnector.